acmailer/acmailer/README.md

 ### Usage

-After installation, copy `module/AcMailer/config/mail.global.php.dist` to `config/autoload/mail.global.php` and customize any of the params.
+After installation, copy `vendor/acelaya/zf2-acmailer/config/mail.global.php.dist` to `config/autoload/mail.global.php` and customize any of the params.
+Configuration options are explained later.

 Once you get the `AcMailer\Service\MailService` service, a new MailService instance will be returned and you will be allowed to set the body, set the subject and then send the message.